 The selection process for hiring may be long and complicated, but the crucial moment arrives when you choose who will get the job.
 Hiring mistakes can be costly, so a lot is riding on your ability to select the best people for your available positions.
 If you find yourself constantly second-guessing your hiring decisions, you may want to take a close look at your selection process for hiring.
-And keep in mind the following advice for small business owners.
+Keep in mind the following advice:

 Anchor yourself to the hiring criteria

 Think of the hiring criteria that you initially establish as your ground rules.
 In general, they should guide you all the way through your evaluation process.
 Anchoring yourself to the hiring criteria helps prevent three of the most common pitfalls you may encounter during the selection process for hiring:

 - The halo effect — becoming so enraptured by one particular aspect of a candidate — such as credentials or interests — that you allow that aspect to influence all your other judgments

 - The cloning effect — hiring someone in your image, even though that candidate's particular mix of skills and attributes clearly doesn't fit the available job

 - How much you "like" the candidate

 Of course, you have the option to change the hiring criteria at any point.
 But make sure you aren't doing so simply to accommodate a specific candidate.
 That kind of change will definitely skew your selection process for hiring.

 When you're under pressure, you're more likely to rush a hiring decision.
 And that increases your chances of hiring someone who isn't your best choice — or who you end up firing, with all the disruption that entails.
 Think of this as the pitfall of acting out of urgency, which causes people to overestimate candidates who may be only marginally qualified to fill the job.

 If you're worried about finding someone right away, see whether you can bring in a temporary replacement to keep projects on track, while you continue the selection process for hiring.